 What does it take to obtain an LPN license in Alabama?
 Familiarize yourself with the basic requirements to ensure that you can kick-start your career:

-- Complete an LPN training program that is approved by the Alabama State Board of Nursing
+- Complete an LPN program that is approved by the Alabama State Board of Nursing

 - Apply for licensure/registration with nursing regulatory body (NRB) in the state where you wish to be licensed.